Karajá language: Valence-decreasing morphology

 In Karajá, it is possible to demote a patient of a transitive verb to peripheral status by means of the antipassive prefix ò-:

 Reflexivity in the Karajá language is marked by the reflexive prefix with two allomorphs, exi- ̣(on verbs) and ixi- (on postpositions):

 In these examples, the patient is coreferential with the agent (that is, they refer to the same individual).

 Passivization

 Passives are described as the change of a clause from a transitive to an intransitive sentence through the demotion of the subject.
 Passive verbs are marked either by the prefix a- (or by its zero allomorph ∅- in the vowel-initial stems that belong to the so called ɗ-class):

 Here, the subject ‘mother’ is demoted in the second example.

 Number

 When referring to nouns, plurality is expressed through three processes: reduplication, the pluralizer -boho, and the use of the noun mahãdù ‘people, group’.
 In verbs, plurality is marked through the use of the pluralizer -eny.

 Reduplication

-Reduplication refers to the repetition of word categories to convey a certain meaning.
-In the case of the Karajá language, reduplication occurs with nouns and is used to convey plurality:
+In the Karajá language, reduplication occurs with nouns and is used to convey plurality: